yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 Lets go to [Google Cloud Shell](https://console.cloud.google.com/) (authentication w/ Ubikey required)

-Click the cloud shell link to activate:
+Click the cloud shell link to  (upper right corner of UI):

 ![image](google-cloud-shell.png?)

 > Note: Google Cloud Shell is running in yet another Linux File Directory very similar to the one on your laptop.
 When it comes up, run the below commands to install `chainctl`

-### 🧪 Commands: Manual Install in Cloud Shell
+### Commands: Manual Install in Cloud Shell
 ```bash
 # Confirm you are in the home directory of your new local development environment:
 pwd